 These sequencing issues can and should be addressed over time.
 But there are far more troubling problems with the conceptual foundation of the banking union itself, in particular with its resolution framework.

-Since 2007, EU countries have provided in excess of €675 billion ($757 billion) in capital and repayable loans and €1.3 trillion in guarantees to financial institutions in distress, so the desire to limit bailouts is understandable.
+Since 2007, EU countries have provided in excess of €675 billion ($757 billion) in capital and repayable loans, along with €1.3 trillion in guarantees, to financial institutions in distress, so the desire to limit bailouts is understandable.
 This concern is all the more legitimate, given that bailouts have often hampered restructuring, resolution, and consolidation to preserve existing banking interests and practices, thereby delaying the necessary repair of balance sheets and zombifying the European banking system.

 Although these programs’ comprehensive nature explains their success, neither the Banking Recovery and Resolution Directive nor the Single Resolution Board (SRB) are designed to put in place such systemic responses.
 In fact, the SRB even lacks the executive authority to implement its decisions, which are carried out by national authorities.
 It also lacks the ability to ensure that bank resolutions are accompanied by the necessary preventive steps in the rest of the banking system.